Daremonic/payswitch-docs/features/merchant-controls/3ds-decision-manager-1/README.md

 ## Next step

-To test the Surcharge Manager, after activating the rule, we can make a Test Payment using the [Hyperswitch Dashboard](https://app.payswitcher.com/sdk)
+To test the Surcharge Manager, after activating the rule, we can make a Test Payment using the [PaySwitcher Dashboard](https://app.payswitcher.com/sdk)